Skip to Main Content Scroll to top of the page

 At CCO, we offer a veriety of additional options to add on more adventure for your week.
 We recommend choosing one or two additional options, rather than all, to ensure your camper is still able to participate in other camp activities with their cabin group.
 The activities and options listed below are the only add ons availalbe, all other programming is included in the cost of camp.

-Horseback riding instruction can be added to any of our Traditional/Challenger/Two-Week Camp Sessions for an extra fee.
+This program can be added to any of our Traditional/Challenger/Two-Week Overnight Camp Sessions for an extra fee.
 Don’t wait, these do fill up.
-If you sign your camper up for rafting as well, they will miss their Thursday instruction.
+Please note if you sign your camper up for rafting as well, they will miss barn programming on Thursday.

 For those who wish to participate in the horseback riding program but find the price a deterrent, scholarships are available!
 Click here for more information on the David Hooker Fund.